Jump to section

 By multiplying the number and type of occupational incidents by the direct costs for employees, employers per incident (including actions and/or fines from regulators, property damage, healthcare costs, compensation costs to employees).

-There were two occupational incidents at Sumitomo Corporation (non-consolidated) in FY2022, but there was no financial impact.
+There were five occupational incidents at Sumitomo Corporation (non-consolidated) in FY2023, but there was no financial impact.

 Skills for the Future Training provided (#, $)